 The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

-If you're here I'm guess you want to know if it's a scam before pulling the trigger.
+If you're here, I'm guessing you want to know if it's a scam before pulling the trigger.

 This review will help shed light on this.

-You'll get a complete breakdown of Altucher Investment Network including background information, price to join, what's actually being offered and more.
+You'll get a complete breakdown of Altucher Investment Network, including background information, the price to join, what's actually being offered, and more.

 You'll know if this product is worth it by the time you're done reading.